BhumikaBhakte/Webcam-Motion-Detector/README.md

 # Webcam-Motion-Detector
-A program in Python that extracts data from a Real Estate Website using BeautifulSoup.
-Extracted data is saved in an organized tabular form in a csv file.
+Starts the webcam and detects moving objects using OpenCV.
+Saves the date and time when the objects entered into and exited from the webcam in a csv file.
+Runs in python console.